Investigating Constraint Programming and Hybrid Methods for Real World Industrial Test Laboratory Scheduling: Introduction

 The investigated problem has several features of previous project scheduling problems in the literature, but also includes some specific features imposed by the real-world situation, which have rarely been studied before.
 Among others, these include heterogeneous resources, with availability restrictions on the activities each unit of a resource can perform.
 While work using similar restrictions exists \citep{DauzerePeres1998,Young17}, most problem formulations either assume homogeneous, identical units of each resource or introduce additional activity modes for each feasible assignment, which quickly becomes impractical for higher resource requirements and multiple resources.
 Another specific feature of TLSP(-S) is that of linked activities, which require identical assignments on a subset of the resources.
 To the best of our knowledge, a similar concept appears only in \cite{Salewski1997ModeIdentity}, where modes should be identical over subsets of all activities.
-We also deal with several non-standard objectives instead of the usual makespan minimization, which arise from various business objectives of our industrial partner.
-Most notably, we try to minimize the duration of each project, i.e. the time between the start of the first and the end of the last job in the project.
+We also deal with several non-standard objectives which arise from various business objectives of our industrial partner.
+Most notably, we try to minimize the duration of each project, i.e. the time between the start of the first and the end of the last job in the project, instead of the usual makespan minimization, which is counted from the fixed release date of the project's first activity.

 In practice, exact solutions for this problem are desired especially in situations where it is necessary to check if a feasible solution exists at all.
 In the application that we consider, checking quickly if activities of additional projects can be added on top of an existing schedule is very important.
 In this paper we investigate exact methods for solving this problem.
 Although it is known from previous papers \citep{Szeredi16,Young17} that constraint programming techniques can give good results for similar project scheduling problems, it is an interesting question if Constraint Programming (CP) techniques can also solve TLSP-S that includes additional features and larger instances.